dshadoff/pcengine_scsi_sigrok_protocol_decoder/samples/README.md

 # Samples

-Samples of the SCSI data from PC Engine CDROM, for use with the Protocol decoder (for sigrok/pulseview-based logic state analyzers)
+Samples of the SCSI data from PC Engine CDROM, for use with the Protocol decoder (for sigrok/pulseview-based logic state analyzers).

 ## Overview